 How significant is the problem

 In 2018 skin cancer ranked number 20 on the list of causes of death in Australia.
 Heart disease and dementia ranked numbers 1 and 2 respectively.
+By 2022 COVID-19 had become the third leading cause of death, shifting cerebrovascular diseases and lung cancer to numbers 4 and 5.

 About two in three Australians will develop some form of skin cancer by the age of 70.
 Fortunately the majority of these are non-melanoma skin cancers (NMSC) and these are far less likely to be lethal than melanoma.
 However, they do cause significant morbidity i.e. non-lethal illness and inconvenience!